stikie123/NitroTextFieldParser/README.md

 - **Quoted Field Handling**: Handles fields enclosed in quotes with support for escaped quotes.
 - **Stream-Based**: Reads data directly from any `Stream`, suitable for large files.
 - **Encoding Support**: Works with any character encoding.
+- **Schema Validation**: Define custom patterns and types for fields to validate data structures.*

 ---